Home Removable Implant Dentures/Overdentures

 Overdentures provide a middle ground between traditional dentures and full implant-supported, fixed (non-removable) dentures.
 They utilize implants to anchor the denture, yet allow for easy removal and cleaning.
 While they are more stable than traditional dentures, they may not offer the same level of comfort and permanence as full fixed implant dentures.

-Because the Fixed Implant Dentures/ All-on-4 concept has become so popular, many patients are not offered this very good, less expensive option.
+Because the Fixed Implant Dentures/ All-on-4 concept has become so popular, many patients are not even offered this very good, less expensive option.
 Implant Overdentures are removable and larger than the Fixed Implant Bridges but the following benefits are worth considering:

 • Lower cost (as much as half the cost)